Links on Android Authority may earn us a commission. Learn more.

 The Xiaomi Mi Band 6 integrates PAI (Personal Activity Intelligence) metrics to give you a better idea of your heart health.
 You’re given a PAI score, and any activity you do throughout the day adds to that score.
 Higher-intensity workouts that keep your heart rate high add the most points to your PAI score.
 The goal is to keep your score over 100 to improve your cardiorespiratory fitness.
 It’s a unique metric that attempts to help you understand how your activity reflects your overall health.
 But given the inaccuracies with heart rate tracking during intense workouts, this might not be the most reliable metric.

-Finally, the Mi Band 6 offers basic smartwatch functionality and few nice extras you won’t find with other fitness trackers.
-It can mirror your smartphone notifications for any app, but none of the notifications are actionable or particularly easy to read on the elongated screen, for that matter.
+Finally, the Mi Band 6 offers basic smartwatch functionality and a few nice extras you won’t find with other fitness trackers.
+It can mirror your smartphone notifications for any app.
+However, none of the notifications are actionable or particularly easy to read on the elongated screen, for that matter.
 It has a few basic apps built-in like an alarm, stopwatch, timer, event log, a “find my device” app, and a camera control app.
 You can also control your smartphone’s music from the Mi Band.
 That’s where the app list ends, though.
 There are no third-party apps and no third-party watch faces.

 Xiaomi Mi Band 6 vs. Mi Band 5: What’s new?

 There are a few key differences under the hood as well.
-The biggest is a SpO2 sensor with the Mi Band 6, a feature only available with the Chinese version of the Mi Band 5.
+The biggest is an SpO2 sensor with the Mi Band 6, a feature only available with the Chinese version of the Mi Band 5.

 Another significant improvement over the Mi Band 5 is the number of sports profiles available.
-The Mi Band 6 can track 30 activities, compared to the 11 possible with its predecessor.
+The Mi Band 6 can track 30 activities, compared to the 11 of its predecessor.
 Additions include niche profiles like Zumba, kickboxing, and badminton, to name a few.
 The Mi Band 6 can automatically detect six activities: running, walking, treadmill, cycling, rowing machine, and elliptical.

 The Mi Band 5 is less capable, but the obvious advantage is in battery life.
 With the older tracker, you’ll get almost double the battery life, but it’s also not doing as much.
 In our Mi Band 5 review, we also didn’t come across the issues with heart rate monitoring during workouts and sleep tracking, which we saw while testing the Mi Band 6.